hashicorp/terraform-provider-google/website/docs/r/bigquery_connection.html.markdown

 * `database` -
   (Required)
-  Cloud Spanner database in the form `project/instance/database'
+  Cloud Spanner database in the form `project/instance/database'.

 * `use_parallelism` -
   (Optional)
-  If parallelism should be used when reading from Cloud Spanner
+  If parallelism should be used when reading from Cloud Spanner.

+* `max_parallelism` -
+  (Optional)
+  Allows setting max parallelism per query when executing on Spanner independent compute resources.
+If unspecified, default values of parallelism are chosen that are dependent on the Cloud Spanner instance configuration. `useParallelism` and `useDataBoost` must be set when setting max parallelism.

+* `use_data_boost` -
+  (Optional)
+  If set, the request will be executed via Spanner independent compute resources. `use_parallelism` must be set when using data boost.

+* `database_role` -
+  (Optional)
+  Cloud Spanner database role for fine-grained access control.
+The Cloud Spanner admin should have provisioned the database role with appropriate permissions, such as `SELECT` and `INSERT`.
+Other users should only use roles provided by their Cloud Spanner admins.
+The database role name must start with a letter, and can only contain letters, numbers, and underscores.
+For more details, see https://cloud.google.com/spanner/docs/fgac-about.

 * `use_serverless_analytics` -
-  (Optional)
+  (Optional, Deprecated)
-  If the serverless analytics service should be used to read data from Cloud Spanner. useParallelism must be set when using serverless analytics
+  If the serverless analytics service should be used to read data from Cloud Spanner. `useParallelism` must be set when using serverless analytics.

+  ~> **Warning:** `useServerlessAnalytics` is deprecated and will be removed in a future major release.
+Use `useDataBoost` instead.

 <a name="nested_cloud_resource"></a>The `cloud_resource` block supports: